-Amid the breathless evolution at Yorkshire County Cricket Club, the news that they are to hold county-wide trials caught my eye recently.
+Amid the breathless evolution at Yorkshire County Cricket Club, the news that Yorkshire Cricket and Lahore Qalandars are to hold open trials on 1 October 2023 at Bradford Park Avenue caught my eye.

 I think it’s a good idea.
 Some will dismiss it as a gimmick but it’s just one avenue to allow cricketers a route to catch the eye other than age-group trials.

-As for these trials?
-Sure, there’s a bit of Pop Idol or The Voice about it with interim Managing Director Darren Gough set to cast his eye over proceedings, (hopefully no spinning chairs or buzzers) but it’s a moment in the spotlight for anyone who goes.
+As for this trial?
+Sure, there’s a bit of Pop Idol or The Voice about it with Yorkshire’s Director of Cricket Darren Gough and his coaching staff set to cast their eye over proceedings, (hopefully no spinning chairs or buzzers) but it’s a moment in the spotlight for anyone who goes.

 The obvious comparison is with Pakistan fast bowler Haris Rauf who was just a boy when he attended a Lahore Qalanders open trial.
 Rauf caught the eye when he clocked 92.3mph on the speed gun.

 You imagine Darren Gough would be delighted if he discovers a raw prospect who can hurl it down at 90mph.
 The challenge for all counties is to what extent they’re interested in potential from less traditional quarters.